ChrisAHolland/FileShare/README.md

 # FileShare
 FileShare is an effort to prototype a distributed, peer-to-peer file sharing (or torrenting) network.
-In the first phase of development for FileShare, the system was a client/server based architecture in which the Peers could send files to the SwarmMaster (server) and request files from the SwarmMaster that other Peers uploaded.
-In the second phase of development, and for development in the future, FileShare has moved to a peer-to-peer style architecture.
+The Peers are different nodes or users in the network who may wish to share files with one another, while the SwarmMaster acts almost like an indexing server, helping a Peer to join the network and find files on other Peers.

 ## Contents
 This project was started as a project for CSC-462 (Distributed Systems) at UVIC.